Parmma-CNX/user-directory-app/README.md

    npm start

 ## Usage
+(test account)
+email: test@example.com
+password: password123

-**Viewing Users**: The main page displays a list of users with their ID, email, and username.
+*Viewing Users*: The main page displays a list of users with their ID, email, and username.
-**Searching Users**: Use the search input at the top to filter users by username.
+*Searching Users*: Use the search input at the top to filter users by username.
 The list updates dynamically as you type.
-**Viewing User Details**: Click the "Details" button next to a user to open a modal displaying their details.
+*Viewing User Details*: Click the "Details" button next to a user to open a modal displaying their details.

 ## Redux State Management